ICTP/AUP-ZU3-HLS4ML/README.md

 Key features:

-- Includes the full end-to-end workflow, from dataset normalization → training → quantization → HLS → FPGA.
+- Includes the full end-to-end workflow.

 - The pipeline mirrors the G/N project but uses a 2D convolutional model.